Edge of Darkness (2010 film)

-Edge of Darkness is a 2010 conspiracy crime thriller film directed by Martin Campbell, written by William Monahan and Andrew Bovell, and starring Mel Gibson and Ray Winstone.
-A British-American co-production, it is based on the 1985 BBC television series of the same name, which was likewise directed by Campbell.
+Edge of Darkness is a 2010 crime thriller film directed by Martin Campbell, written by William Monahan and Andrew Bovell, and starring Mel Gibson and Ray Winstone and a British-American co-production, it is based on the 1985 BBC television series of the same name, which was likewise directed by Campbell.
 This was Gibson's first screen lead since Signs (2002), and follows a detective investigating the murder of his activist daughter, while uncovering political conspiracies and cover-ups in the process.
 It was released on 29 January 2010.
 It received mixed reviews from critics, though Gibson's and Winstone's performances were praised, and grossed $81 million against its $80 million production budget which made it a box-office bomb.

 Plot

-At South Station, Boston, homicide detective Thomas Craven picks up his daughter Emma, who comes home to visit.
-On the car ride and at home, Emma feels increasingly unwell, vomiting and suffering a nosebleed.
-When they step outside the house to go to a hospital, a masked gunman shouts "Craven!" and opens fire with a shotgun, hitting Emma.
-Craven attends to his daughter, who dies in his arms.
+Boston homicide detective Thomas Craven picks up his daughter Emma, who comes home to visit.
+Emma feels increasingly unwell, vomiting and suffering a nosebleed.
+When they leave the house to go to a hospital, a masked gunman shouts "Craven!" and opens fire with a shotgun, killing Emma.

-While formally identifying Emma's body, Craven takes a lock of her hair as a memento, then returns to duty to help find out who wanted to kill him.
-Upon discovering a .45 pistol in Emma's nightstand, he starts to suspect that Emma was the gunman's target, not him.
-The gun's ownership leads him to David, her boyfriend.
-David is fearful of Northmoor, a weapons company that employs him and Emma, and refuses to talk, only giving Craven Emma's apartment key.
-In Emma's apartment, Craven finds a Geiger counter and later discovers her hair is radioactive.
+While formally identifying Emma's body, Craven takes a lock of her hair as a memento, then returns to duty.
+Upon finding Emma's .45 pistol, he starts to suspect that Emma, not he, was the gunman's target.
+Tracing the gun's ownership leads him to David, her boyfriend.
+David is fearful of Northmoor, a weapons company that employs him and Emma, and refuses to talk, only giving Craven her apartment key.
+In the apartment, Craven realises Emma's laptop has been stolen and finds a Geiger counter, he later discovers the lock of hair is radioactive.

 Craven visits Jack Bennett, Northmoor's CEO.
 Northmoor leases a research and development facility from the U.S. government.
 Bennett claims the firm is working on clean nuclear energy, but refuses to go into detail.
-He inquires rudely about Craven's feelings after Emma's death.
+The conversation ends with Bennett rudely asking how it feels to lose a daughter.

 Craven repeatedly has visions of Emma's past, including short conversations, typically as the happy young child he remembers and loves.
-As he burns Emma's clothing in his backyard, Craven finds Jedburgh, a British "consultant".
-Jedburgh was tasked with tying up loose ends related to Emma, including her father.
-However, Jedburgh takes a liking to Craven, and lets him live.
+As he burns Emma's clothing in his backyard, Craven is confronted by Jedburgh, an English "private consultant".
+Jedburgh has been tasked with evaluating and tying up loose ends relating to Emma.
+Craven reveals Emma wasn't able to say anything about Northmoor, Jedburgh fills in Craven on Emma's friends and activities.
+They discuss philosophy and Jedburgh takes a liking to Craven.

-One of Emma's activist friends, who is nearly killed by a Northmoor agent, reveals to Craven that Bennett ordered Emma's murder, as well as those of the other activists that aided her in investigating Northmoor.
+Craven meets one of Emma's activist friends, who reveals that Bennett is a psychopath who ordered Emma's murder, as well as the murders of other activists who broke into Northmoor, aided by Emma.
 The company has been manufacturing nuclear weapons using foreign designs.
-The weapons were intended to be linked with foreign nations if they were used by the United States as dirty bombs.
+The weapons were intended to be linked with foreign nations if they were used by the United States.
+DVD evidence of this is given to Craven, as the friend leaves she is run over by a Northmoor agent who is then shot dead by Craven.